 Ultimate Sales Machine (Joey Karam) has assisted over 200,000 businesses worldwide, based on the strategies in their New York Times Best Seller by original author and founder the late Chet Holmes.
 Today, they assist businesses to double sales through their 12 core competencies on business growth.

 These experts helped us forecast the 2019 landscape, offering valuable insights on where small businesses need to focus in 2019.

-In October 2018, Infusionsoft by Keap surveyed a panel of 1,467 self-identified small business owners from across the United States via an online questionnaire.
-Respondents were not necessarily customers of Infusionsoft by Keap, and the survey did not identify Infusionsoft by Keap as a sponsor.
+In October 2018, Keap surveyed a panel of 1,467 self-identified small business owners from across the United States via an online questionnaire.
+Respondents were not necessarily customers of Keap, and the survey did not identify Keap as a sponsor.

 We asked these small business owners ten questions, including a screening question to identify small business ownership.
 Throughout this report, we outline their responses with charts.
 While not all respondents answered all questions, we received at least 1,190 responses for each question.

 More small businesses are being left behind when it comes to digital marketing.
 In fact, 29 percent of respondents said they won’t be using digital marketing in 2019.